DNS Server Not Responding? Here’s How to Fix It

 If you see a “DNS server not responding” error, your device is connected to the network but cannot translate website names into the correct server addresses.
 This prevents websites from loading even though your internet connection may appear to be working.
 This issue typically occurs when your device, router, or internet service provider (ISP) is … Read more

-Internet Works but Websites Won’t Load: Fix It Fast
+Internet Works but Some Websites Won’t Load

 When a Website Problem Is Not Fixable on Your Side